 Assistant Professor, Department of Linguistics, Ohio State University, Columbus, OH.

 Dissertation: What’s that supposed to mean?
 Modeling the pragmatic meaning of utterances

 Jason Grafmiller —

 Post-doctoral researcher, Department of Linguistics, Katholieke Universiteit Leuven, Belgium.

 Dissertation: The semantics of syntactic choice: An analysis of English emotion verbs

 Chigusa Kurumada —

-Post-doctoral Researcher, Department of Brain and Cognitive Science, University of Rochester
+Assistant Professor, Department of Brain and Cognitive Sciences, University of Rochester

 Dissertation: Navigating variability in the linguistic signal: Learning to interpret contrastive prosody